World leaders outline plans to tackle climate change

 China, whose carbon emissions now outstrip those of both the EU and the US combined, signalled a willingness to make sure its emissions peaked “as early as possible.”
 The Asian giant does not currently have an absolute cap on emissions, an issue that many experts deem critical to the UN climate talks.
 Media reports earlier this month indicated that Beijing is preparing to put in place a national carbon market from 2016.
 (See BioRes, 12 September 2014)

 Carbon prices and market-based emissions trading schemes have both gained traction in recent years as viable policy tools.
-Ahead of Tuesday’s summit, some 73 countries, regional governments, and more than 1000 business figures – collectively responsible for 54 percent of world greenhouse gas (GHG) emissions – signed on to support carbon pricing initiatives.
+Ahead of last week’s summit, some 74 countries, 23 regional governments, and more than 1000 business figures – collectively responsible for 54 percent of world greenhouse gas (GHG) emissions – signed on to support carbon pricing initiatives.

 The New York gathering also saw the announcement of new initiatives to tackle particularly potent and escalating greenhouse gases, including calls by over 20 countries and 10 international organisations for the launch of formal negotiations for an amendment under the Montreal Protocol to phase out the use of hydrofluorocarbons (HFCs).